Intrinsic approach to Galois theory of q-difference equations, with the preface to Part 4 "The Galois D-groupoid of a q-difference system'' by Anne Granier: Statement of the main result

-\begin{parag}{\bfseries $\kappa_v$-curvatures (modulo $\phi_v$).} We denote by $\phi_v$ the uniformizer of the cyclotomic place of $k(q)$ induced by $v\in\cC_K$.
+We denote by $\phi_v$ the uniformizer of the cyclotomic place of $k(q)$ induced by $v\in\cC_K$.
 The ring $\cA\otimes_{\cO_K}\cO_K/(\phi_v)$ is not reduced in general, nevertheless it has a $q$-difference algebra structure and the results in \cite[\S2]{DVInv} apply again.
 Therefore we set: